 As a result of the elimination of the MCC Evaluating Examination by the Medical Council of Canada, beginning in 2019 IMGs will be required to take the MCCQE Part I to apply to a residency position in B.C.

-Note: To apply for the 2020 CaRMS match, you must complete the MCCQE Part I no later than July 26, 2019
+Note: To apply for the 2021 CaRMS match, you must complete the MCCQE Part I no later than July 2020 and NAC OSCE no later than September 2020.
+Refer to the Timeline page for 2020/21 key dates.

 In 2017, CAP was streamlined from four weeks to a one-day, mandatory evaluation.
 Completion of this standardized assessment is mandatory for all IMGs applying to UBC residency positions.
 Please note that if you participated in the previous four-week CAP, you will need to take part in the new one-day assessment in order to apply to a UBC residency position.